-Figure 10-102.
+Figure 10-112.
 Login ORB Format

 - Password.
-In this 32-bit field, the password shall be "RTC."
-The password field shall contain the immediate data and the password_length shall be zero. - Login_response.
-32 bits. - login_response_length.
-16 bits. - o The Login_response field and login_response_length fields shall specify the address and size of a buffer (minimum of 12 bytes) allocated by the host for the return of the login response. - n.
-In this one-bit field, the notify bit "n" shall be one. - Rq_fmt.
-In this two-bit field, the rq_fmt shall be zero.
+In this 64-bit field, the password shall be "RTC."
+The password field shall contain the immediate data and the password length shall be zero. - Login\response.
+64 bits. - login\response\length.
+16 bits. - The Login\response field and login\response\length fields shall specify the address and size of a buffer (minimum of 12 bytes) allocated by the host for the return of the login response. - n.
+In this one-bit field, the notify bit n shall be one. - Rq\fmt.
+In this two-bit field, the rq\fmt shall be zero. - x.

-- x.
 In this one-bit field, the exclusive bit "x" shall be one. - Reserved.
 A four-bit field, Reserved shall be zero. - reconnect.
-The four-bit reconnect field shall specify the reconnect time as a power of 2 seconds.
+The four-bit reconnect field shall specify the reconnect time as a power of two seconds.
 A value of zero shall mean one second. - Function.
 This field is four bits.
 The function shall be zero. - LUN.
 This is 16 bits.
-The LUN shall be one. - Status_FIFO.
-The 64-bit Status_FIFO shall contain the address allocated by the host for the return of status for the login request and for the return of subsequent write and read buffer response(s) indicating success/failure of the operation. - b.
+The LUN shall be one. - Status\FIFO.
+The 64-bit Status\FIFO shall contain the address allocated by the host for the return of status for the login request and for the return of subsequent write and read buffer response(s) indicating success/failure of the operation. - b.
 Login Response.
-The login response format is illustrated in Figure 10-103.
+The login response format is illustrated in Figure 10-113.

 MSB LSB

 31 16 15 0

 Length login_ID

+command_block_agent (MSLW)

-command_block_agent
+command_block_agent (LSLW)

 reserved reconnect_hold

-Figure 10-103.
+Figure 10-113.
 Login Response Format

 - Length.
 This 16-bit field contains the length, in bytes, of the login response data. - login ID.
-This 16-bit field is used in all subsequent requests to the SSMC's management agent. - command block agent.
+This 16-bit field is used in all subsequent requests to the target (SSMC's) management agent that pertains to this login. - command\block\agent.
 This is a 64-bit field that contains the base address of the agent's control and status register. - Reserved.
-This 16-bit field shall be zero. - Reconnect hold.
+This 16-bit field shall be zero. - Reconnect\hold.
 This 16-bit field is to be defined. - c.
 Send.
-The send command ORB format is illustrated in Figure 10-104, and the send data buffer format is illustrated in Figure 10-105.
+The send command ORB format is illustrated in Figure 10-114, and the send data buffer format is illustrated in Figure 10-115.
 The send data buffer contains the send command (according to Chapter 6) with the carriage return, line feed, and binary 0 character terminated.
 Alternatively, a .PBWRITE D command will send data in binary format.

-MS В LSB
+MSB LSB

 31 30 29 28 27 26 24 23 21 20 19 18 17 16 15 8 7 0

-nex t_OR В
+next_ORB (MSLW)

+next_ORB (LSLW)

+data_descriptor (MSLW)

-data data_descriptor
+data_descriptor (LSLW)

-n Rq fmt r d spd max pay load p pag e_siz ze data size
+n Rq_fmt r d spd max_pay load p page_siz ze data size

-0Al 1 LUN Res AEN Xfer Lng - upper bits
+0Ah LUN Res AEN Xfer Lng - upper bits

 Xfer Lng - lower bits Control 00h 00h

-00h 00h 00h 00h • 00h
+00h 00h 00h 00h

-Figure 10-104.
+Figure 10-114.
 Send Command ORB Format

-Figure 10-105.
+Figure 10-115.
 Send Data Buffer Format